ShwetaKore25/ElectIQ-HUB/README.md

 Hibernate ORM: Handles object-relational mapping (ORM) for entities.

 # Technologies Used
-Java 8+
+-Java 8+

-Spring Boot: For building and managing the application.
+-Spring Boot: For building and managing the application.

-Hibernate ORM: For managing entity persistence.
+-Hibernate ORM: For managing entity persistence.

-MySQL: As the database (can be swapped with another relational database).
+-MySQL: As the database (can be swapped with another relational database).

-Maven: For project dependency management.
+- Maven: For project dependency management.

 # Key Packages and Classes
 1) controller/: Contains REST API controllers to handle incoming HTTP requests.